London’s National Gallery has a Rich Collection of over 2,300 Paintings:

 Few major additions, though many minor and controversial ones, were made to the building until the addition of the Sainsbury Wing in 1991.
 That, too, was controversial but nearly everything in the art world is among some.
 The addition is modern, but nowhere near as large a contrast as the I.M.
 Pei addition to the Louvre.
 One of the highlights housed in the new wing is an altarpiece by Cima of The Incredulity of St Thomas.

 In 2004, the museum gained a new ground level entrance from Trafalgar Square as part of the East Wing Project.

 Nearby, and technically part of the collection, is the National Portrait Gallery.
 This separate building houses many of Britain’s most outstanding portraiture from the 15th through the 20th centuries.

 Reaching the National Gallery and the National Portrait Gallery is easy via the London Underground i.e. ‘the Tube’ or subway.
-Exit at Charing Cross station.So, what is your thought on this?
-Let me know!
+Exit at Charing Cross station.Enjoy this post?
+Leave a comment below and add to the discussion.
+Thanks!